raspberrypi/documentation/configuration/config-txt.md

 #### gpu_mem

 GPU memory in megabytes.
 Sets the memory split between the CPU and GPU; the CPU gets the remaining memory.
-Minimum value is `16`; maximum value is either `192` or `448` depending on whether you're using a 256MB or 512MB Pi; default value is `64`.
+Minimum value is `16`; maximum value is either `192` or `448` depending on whether you're using a 256MB or 512MB Pi.
+The default value is `64`.

+Using `gpu_mem_256` and `gpu_mem_512` allows you to swap the same SD card between both 256MB and 512MB Pis without having to edit `config.txt` each time:

 #### gpu_mem_256

-GPU memory in megabytes for the 256MB Raspberry Pi.
-Ignored by the 512MB Pi.
-Overrides `gpu_mem`.
-Maximum value is `192`; default is not set.
+GPU memory in megabytes for the 256MB Raspberry Pi (ignored by the 512MB Pi).
+This overrides `gpu_mem`.
+The maximum value is `192` and the default is not set.

 #### gpu_mem_512

-GPU memory in megabytes for the 512MB Raspberry Pi.
-Ignored by the 256MB Pi.
-Overrides `gpu_mem`.
-Maximum value is `448`; default is not set.
+GPU memory in megabytes for the 512MB Raspberry Pi (ignored by the 256MB Pi).
+This overrides `gpu_mem`.
+The maximum value is `448` and the default is not set.

-Using `gpu_mem_256` and `gpu_mem_512` allows you to swap the same SD card between both 256MB and 512MB Pis without having to edit `config.txt` each time.

 #### disable_l2cache